You are here:Home > Contact > Our team

 Shelby is Assistant to the Chief Executive and Projects Officer at the National Governors' Association.
 She is responsible for organising the diary of Emma Knights.
 Her role includes assisting in the planning, delivery and evaluation of project work and contributing to the newsletter.
 Her main policy leads are: careers, curriculum and Pupil Voice.

 Before joining NGA, Shelby read History at the University of Warwick.

 Clare leads NGA’s consultancy operation.
 Clare’s role includes developing the governance review frameworks for both maintained schools and academy trusts and working with multi academy trusts in determining the methodology for their reviews; she also quality assures all the work that is undertaken by the team.
 Clare works alongside NGA’s Head of Training Development overseeing the team of consultants including the recruitment of new consultants.

 Clare’s background is in governance and trusteeship.
 She has chaired the governing board in a number of schools in different phases and in varying stages of their development.
 Clare has also chaired her local authority Schools Forum, and her trustee experience includes chairing the NGA trust board from 2008-2011.

 Paul is NGA's Head of Training Development.
 Paul's role includes developing our training offer for schools and academies.
-Along side NGA's lead consultant Paul manages NGA's team of trainers and consultants, including recruitment of new trainers.
+Along side NGA's lead consultant Paul oversees NGA's team of trainers and consultants, including recruitment of new trainers.

 Prior to this, Paul was centre director at the University of Law in York where his role included strategic planning and quality assurance.
 A former solicitor, Paul has also held course director roles at the University of Westminster and City University and course assessor roles for The Law Society.